Our Team

 - Advisor

-As corporate director and head of global human resources at LIXIL Corporation, Makiko leads approximately 130 HR staff in an organization of 80,000.
-Previously she worked for Sony Corporation both in Japan and New York as a general manager and director of human resources for more than 15 years.
-While covering Sony’s overall human resources and organizational development in areas such as HR strategy, talent management, executive development, and diversity management both domestically and globally, one of her core roles was to establish Sony University in 2000, to help develop tomorrow’s leaders.
+As Senior Executive Officer and CHRO (Chief Human Resources Officer) at Toyota Tsusho Corporation, Makiko leads approximately 1400 HR staff in an organization of 70,000 employees covering 130 countries around the world.
+Previously she worked for the Sony Corporation both in Japan and New York as a general manager and director of human resources for more than 15 years after finishing her MBA.

-Makiko is an experienced and appointed board member of National University; an auditor of business schools for the Japan University Accreditation Association; and a member of various committees at the Ministry of Economy, Trade and Industry and Ministry of Education, Culture, Sports, Science and Technology.
-Her aim is to help develop future global leaders, enhance diversity and the acceptance of global people in Japan, and make robust the HR management mechanism.
+Makiko is an experienced and appointed board member of many Toyota Tsusho affiliated companies and an auditor of business schools for the Japan University Accreditation Association.
+She is also a member of various committees at the Ministry of Economy, Trade and Industry.
 She gives lectures and seminars at universities, companies, and public bodies including prefectural governments.

 Mary Nobuoka